Average Weather in Pittsburgh Pennsylvania, United States

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Pittsburgh experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Pittsburgh.
 The most rain falls during the 31 days centered around June 13, with an average total accumulation of 3.4 inches.